 - Go on clifftop strolls on Urdaibai Biosphere Reserve overlooking the rocky coastline and lush green rolling plains.
 It is a sure-fire way to appreciate your time in Mundaka.

 - Stroll on the tranquil setting of Laidaxtu Beach — a small beach with warm, golden sand surrounded by the greenery of the Urdaibai Biosphere.

-- Visit San Juan de Gaztelugatxe — the rocky islet can be reached via causeway from the mainland and is topped by a 10th century chapel.
+- Visit San Juan de Gaztelugatxe — the rocky islet can be reached via a causeway from the mainland and is topped by a 10th-century chapel.

 - If you rent a car and drive from Bilbao be aware that parking is a problem, especially around the inner city.